Presidency of Lyndon B. Johnson: Civil Rights Act of 1964

 Johnson convinced Senate Majority Leader Mike Mansfield to put the House bill directly into consideration by the full Senate, bypassing the Senate Judiciary Committee and its segregationist chairman James Eastland.
 Since bottling up the civil rights bill in a committee was no longer an option, the anti-civil rights senators were left with the filibuster as their only remaining tool.
 Overcoming the filibuster required the support of at least 20 Republicans, who were growing less supportive of the bill due to the fact that the party's leading presidential contender, Senator Barry Goldwater, opposed the bill.
 Johnson and the conservative Dirksen reached a compromise in which Dirksen agreed to support the bill, but the Equal Employment Opportunity Commission's enforcement powers were weakened.
 After months of debate, the Senate voted for closure in a 71–29 vote, narrowly clearing the 67-vote threshold then required to break filibusters.
 Though most of the opposition came from Southern Democrats, Senator Goldwater and five other Republicans also voted against ending the filibuster.
 On June 19, the Senate voted to 73–27 in favor of the bill, sending it to the president.

 Johnson signed the Civil Rights Act of 1964 into law on July 2.
-The act banned racial segregation in public accommodations, banned employment discrimination on the basis of race, gender, or religion, and strengthened the federal government's power to investigate racial and gender employment discrimination.
+"We believe that all men are created equal," Johnson said in an address to the country.
+"Yet many are denied equal treatment."
+The act outlawed discrimination based on race, color, national origin, religion, or sex.
+It prohibits racial segregation in public accommodations and employment discrimination, and strengthened the federal government's power to investigate racial and gender employment discrimination.
 Legend has it that, while signing the Civil Rights Act of 1964, Johnson told an aide, "We have lost the South for a generation," as he anticipated coming backlash from Southern whites against the Democratic Party.
 The Civil Rights Act was later upheld by the Supreme Court in cases such as Heart of Atlanta Motel, Inc. v.
 United States.